hyung8758/MNIST-related-code/README.md

 MNIST-related-code
 ==================

-this repository contains some code for simple experiments with MNIST dataset
+this repository contains code for some simple experiments with the MNIST dataset